The University of Southampton

 de Graaf, Kasper

 Williams, Ian, Harriott, Anna and Johnson, Iona (2024) Stories in the dust: the arts as a medium to communicate climate science.
 In, Hinfelaar, Maria and de Graaf, Kasper (eds.)
 Civic Partners in Net Zero: Innovative approaches to universities working with their places to achieve net zero targets.
-(Urban Innovation, 1) Document for the Key Cities Innovation Network, pp. 129-145.
+(Urban Innovation, 1) Key Cities Innovation Network, pp. 129-145.

 Record type: Book Section